 With all the fad diets and new information that seems to come out every month, it can be difficult to know what to eat.
 Let’s dig in with a few fundamental rules on healthy eating.
-If you want to go deep on healthy eating, read this.
+If you want to go deeper, read my 5 simple rules for healthy eating.

 How to Eat Healthy:

 Eat food in its most natural state.
 It should look like food, not a food by-product

 If you’re going to eat meat or fish, look for organic, grass-fed, and wild caught

 Avoid processed, packaged food in favor of food that grows from the ground

 Don’t eat ingredients you can’t pronounce except for maybe acai and chlorella

 Ditch sugar – it’s an addictive drug that can cause harm to your overall health

 Pack your plate with plant-based food like leafy greens and other vegetables